 Part of the reason for the Nintendo Switch’s enormous success is that it gives players the choice of playing it as a home console or as a handheld.
 Everyone has their preferences, but if handheld play is your way, you’re going to want to invest in a Switch carry case.

-If you’ve got big pockets, you might be able to squeeze your Switch into them, but it won’t really be safe there.
+If you’ve got big pockets, you might not think you need a Switch carry case, because you can squeeze your Switch into them, but it won’t really be safe there.
 What if you fall and land on it?
 CRUNCH.
 That’s the end of your Switch.
 RIP to all your Animal Crossing villagers.
 I hope you’ve got a comfy bed, because it’s going to be hard to sleep at night with all that digital blood on your hands.

 Of course, those who use cloud save will be able to avoid that situation, but even if your data is fine, having to replace a wrecked Switch is going to be a costly irritation.
 On top of the peace of mind that a Switch travel case will give you, it’s also definitely the easiest way to transport games.
 After all, you’re not going to want to have to awkwardly carry five game boxes, and keeping those tiny little cartridges loose in your bag is liable to make you more anxious than a blue shell when you’re five feet from the finish line.